BenMaharjan/BenMaharjan/README.md

 ## Hi there 👋

 My name is Ben Maharjan and I am a motivated junior fullstack developer transitioning from a successful career as a business owner.
-Afterselling my business, I am eager to persue my dream career as a software developer and have recently completed an intensive coding bootcamp, gaining proficiency in both front-end and back-end development.
+After selling my business, I am eager to persue my dream career as a software developer and have recently completed an intensive coding bootcamp, gaining proficiency in both front-end and back-end development.
 I am passionate